Supporting information

 Scope

 ResearchSPAce is the institutional repository for “final” (published, performed, or exhibited) scholarly research outputs, as defined by the repository’s Content Policy.
-A separate institutional repository, BathSPAdata, is available for the storage and dissemination of research data.
+A separate institutional repository, BathSPAdata, is available for the storage and dissemination of research data, including images of exhibited art or design work, printed music, video and sound files.

 Policy